ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * An IVSM (Interoperability Virtual State Machine) is instantiated and operational.
 * Authorized BPI Subjects are registered with the IVSM.
-* A new BPI Subject has been added to the IVSM.
+* A quorum of authorized BPI Subjects needed to add a new BPI Subject is defined in the State Synchronization and Advancement Predicate of the IVSM.

 Test Steps:

-1. Initiate the "Add BPI Subject" operation.
+1. Initiate the "Add BPI Subject" operation with the BPI Subject that will be added.
 2. Check if the new BPI Subject is added to the IVSM before approval from a quorum.
-3. Have a group of authorized BPI Subjects that is not enough to meet the quorem approve the addition of the new BPI Subject.
+3. Have a group of authorized BPI Subjects that is not enough to meet the quorum approve the addition of the new BPI Subject.
 4. Have a group of authorized BPI Subjects that is enough or more than enough to satisfy the quorum approve the addition of the new BPI Subject.
 5. Check the status of the quorum approval of the new BPI subject after it is authorized.